© 2026 - Octane Automotive BV

 Note: These factors may influence buyer interest.
 Value depends on many factors.

 Recommended for the F80 M3 CS due to limited production.
 Apply via BMW Group Classic in Munich based on the chassis number.
-Confirms factory specification, colour (Lime Rock Grey Metallic or Black Sapphire Metallic), factory-installed carbon bonnet, factory-installed carbon rear diffuser, and factory-installed Michelin Pilot Sport Cup 2 tyres.
+Confirms original specification, colour (Lime Rock Grey Metallic or Black Sapphire Metallic), carbon bonnet, carbon rear diffuser, and Michelin Pilot Sport Cup 2 tyres.

 All invoices from BMW M Classic or recognised M specialist.
-The biturbo S55 requires factory expertise: factory turbo condition, factory-installed head gaskets, factory coolant, factory-installed direct injection system (and factory-installed walnut blasting for carbon build-up on valves).
+The biturbo S55 requires expertise: turbo condition, head gaskets, factory coolant, direct injection system (and walnut blasting for carbon build-up on valves).
 For M-DCT specifications: factory mechatronics service.

-The factory-installed charge pipes (connecting hoses between turbos and intercooler) are a known point of attention on the S55; particularly on tuned F80 M3s they can fail under high boost load.
-Document factory diagnostic report on charge pipes and factory turbo condition via BMW M Classic.
-For collectors, confirmation of factory-installed original charge pipes (not aftermarket replacement) is essential.
+The charge pipes (connecting hoses between turbos and intercooler) are a known point of attention on the S55; particularly on tuned F80 M3s they can fail under high boost load.
+Document diagnostic report on charge pipes and turbo condition via BMW M Classic.
+For collectors, confirmation of original charge pipes (not aftermarket replacement) is essential.

-Paint colour with BMW factory code, designo confirmation if applicable, factory-installed Edition packages (Edition 30 Jahre M3 from 2018, Frozen Editions), factory-installed M trim, factory-installed Adaptive M suspension, factory-installed Aluminium-Effect M trim (Competition Package), or factory-installed carbon details (M3 CS).
+Paint colour with BMW factory code, designo confirmation if applicable, Edition packages (Edition 30 Jahre M3 from 2018, Frozen Editions), M trim, Adaptive M suspension, Aluminium-Effect M trim (Competition Package), or carbon details (M3 CS).

 Number of previous owners, mileage, manual or M-DCT specification, any trackday participation, geographic distribution.
 For collector-oriented sales the manual specification is generally higher priced.
 For M3 CS: low mileage is substantially value-driving.
 For regular F80 M3 an average use with full service history is acceptable.